Quynh Nguyen

 Founder

-Quynh Nguyen is a successful businesswoman and long-term patron of the arts and education.
+Quynh Nguyen is a prominent businesswoman and dedicated patron of the arts and education.
 Since 1995, she has been the founder and CEO of Viet Huong JSC, a leading flavour and fragrance company in Vietnam.
-In 2014, she established the International Modern Art Gallery (IMA Gallery) in Houston, Texas, where she served as director.
-Upon her return to Vietnam, she co-founded the EMASI Schools and Renaissance International School Saigon, where the arts are integral to the schools’ missions and curricula.
-In 2018, she marked a significant milestone by establishing Nguyen Art Foundation (NAF), dedicated to creating platforms and opportunities for artists and art workers.
+Her commitment to education began in 2007 with the co-founding of the Renaissance International School Saigon.
+In 2014, she established the International Modern Art Gallery (IMA Gallery) in Houston, Texas, where she also served as director.
+Upon her return to Vietnam, she co-founded the EMASI Schools, where the arts are integral to the schools’ missions and curricula.
+In 2018, she marked a significant milestone by establishing Nguyen Art Foundation (NAF), an initiative focused on fostering opportunities and platforms for artists and art professionals.

 Bill Nguyen